crane-docker/jstorm/README.md

 ## JStorm
 version 2.2.1

-## Setting up a minimal Storm cluster
+## Setting up a minimal JStorm cluster
-# 1. Apache Zookeeper is a must for running a Storm cluster.
+# 1. Apache Zookeeper is a must for running a JStorm cluster.
 Start it first.
 Since the Zookeeper "fails fast" it's better to always restart it.
 ```shell
 $ docker pull zookeeper
 ```